Bayes’ rule

 event

-An event is a set of outcome.
+An event is a set of outcomes.
 Since individual outcomes may be of little practical interest, or because there may be prohibitively (even infinitely) many of them, outcomes are grouped into sets of outcomes that satisfy some condition, which are called “events.”
 A single outcome can be a part of many different events.

 sample space